TylerGarlick/helio-cli/README.md

 - [ ] Core - Default Templates &amp; Prompts

 ## License
-This particular repo utilizes the GNU GENERAL PUBLIC LICENSE V3 license.
+We utilize the GNU GENERAL PUBLIC LICENSE V3 license.
 For more information read the LICENSE.txt file.